google/site-kit-wp/readme.txt

 * Automatically configure the audience selection for additional admins and view-only users once an admin has set up the feature.
 See [#8130](https://github.com/google/site-kit-wp/issues/8130).
 * Remove scheduled events upon deactivation, reset or uninstall.
 See [#6992](https://github.com/google/site-kit-wp/issues/6992).
 * Improve error notice when no "Retry" button is present.
 See [#6707](https://github.com/google/site-kit-wp/issues/6707).
+* Fix a bug that could cause the "Top content" metric not to appear on the view-only dashboard.
+See [#8175](https://github.com/google/site-kit-wp/issues/8175).

 **Changed**